Megant88/Reddit_Account_Generator/README.md

-Sorry for this messy and rough readme.md I just dont know how to write them properly
+Sorry for this messy and rough readme.md I just dont know how to write them properly Please leave a star or follow me, ive put work into this.
 ```

 If you need to contact me check out my telegram https://t.me/tokifydeals, https://t.me/tokifynet